nikhil-dewangan/js-code-youtube/README.md

 num++; ++i;
 add git.
-git commit -m " message has updated "
+git commit -m " message has updated " [ Square bracket]

 1. an algorithm is aset of well defined i struction to solve a particular problem.